folio-org/folio-analytics/CONTRIBUTING.md

 2\.
 Branches
 ------------

-Pull requests should be based on:
+All pull requests should be based on the `main` branch.
+Some bug fixes will be backported to recent release branches.

-* `main` for all new features as well as bug fixes to unreleased features

-* `release-*` for bug fixes to specific releases

 3\.
 Code review